katiepru/katiepru.github.io/source/_posts/2013-03-09-prefix-tree-implementation-in-c.markdown

 affect whether or not the node can have children.

 - **Pointer Array**: We also need a data structure to hold all of the pointers to the node's children.
-Since we are typicalyl working with a finite, relatively small alphabet, an array will work just fine.
+Since we are typically working with a finite, relatively small alphabet, an array will work just fine.
 Each index in the array can represent a letter (i.e. a = 0, b = 1, etc), and the array at each index will hold a pointer to a child node.